scheehan/http_auth_error_handling_with_htmx/README.md

   </div>
 ```

-### solution 2:
+### solution with hx-responseError:

-"htmx:responseError"
-This event is triggered when an HTTP error response occurs

-handling error with prompt

-success velidation return with submitted username

-hx-post
-hx-on

-event htmx:responseError
+Htmx provides an extensive [events][3] system that can be used to modify and enhance behavior. "htmx:responseError" event triggered when an HTTP error response occurs.
+For this instance, java alert used to demonstrate the action to handling error with message prompt. success velidation return with submitted username.

+Use hx-on attributes to embed scripts inline to respond to events directly on an element enable response-error trigger an action when HTTP response error received.

 ```python
     <div>